Skip to main content

 Eni’s research for the Ecofining™ technology

-We have converted two traditional refineries into biorefineries using the Ecofining™ technology developed by Eni's research in conjunction with UOP.
-We did this to address the challenges posed by the structural crisis in refining and to comply with the requirements of European legislation on the quota of energy produced from renewable sources, anticipating the energy transition pathway.
-This strategy has enabled us to directly produce the quota of HVO (hydrotreated vegetable oil) biofuel necessary to comply with the legislation.
-Thanks to the flexibility of the Ecofining™ technology that allows us to process various types of biomass, Eni is increasing the use of alternative feedstocks (such as used cooking and frying oils, animal fats and waste from vegetable oil processing) by experimenting with advanced feedstocks (such as algae and waste oils, lignocellulosic material and bio-oils).
-Eni’s biofuel production complies with the requirements set by the EU voluntary schemes for compliance with sustainability criteria and the reduction of climate-changing gas emissions pursuant to the European Union’s Renewable Energy and Fuel Quality directives.
+We have converted two traditional refineries into biorefineries, using the Ecofining technology developed by Eni’s research in conjunction with Honeywell-UOP.
+To these will be added the Livorno refinery, currently undergoing conversion into a biorefinery for the production of HVO.
+This decision stems from a desire to address the challenges posed by the structural crisis in the refining sector and to remain at the forefront of the energy transition, in line with European guidelines on the share of energy from renewable sources.
+This strategy has also allowed the company to directly produce a quota of HVO (hydrotreated vegetable oil) biofuel, in line with regulatory requirements.
+The development programme also involves the sites of Sannazzaro de’ Burgondi, through a partial conversion, and Priolo, the latter in a Joint Venture with Q8 Italia.
+At the same time, we have a presence abroad where we hold an interest in the St. Bernard biorefinery in Chalmette, USA, while new plants are planned to start up in South Korea and Malaysia.
+Thanks to the flexibility of Ecofining™ technology that allows us to process various types of biomass, Eni is increasing the use of alternative feedstocks (such as used cooking and frying oils, animal fats and waste from vegetable oil processing) by experimenting with advanced feedstocks (such as algae and waste oils, lignocellulosic material and bio-oils).
+Eni’s biofuel production complies with the requirements set by the EU voluntary schemes for compliance with sustainability criteria and the reduction of climate-changing gas emissions pursuant to the Renewables Directive.

 HVO to reduce emissions